MicrosoftDocs/azure-devops-yaml-schema/task-reference/ant-v1.md

 If you are using the [Microsoft-hosted agents](/azure/devops/pipelines/agents/hosted), then the tools are set up for you.
 If you are using the on-premises [Windows agent](/azure/devops/pipelines/agents/v2-windows), you must ensure the agent is set up for either JaCoco or Cobertura.

 - JaCoCo - ensure that jacocoant.jar is available in the lib folder of Ant installation.
-Learn more about[JaCoCo Ant tasks](http://www.eclemma.org/jacoco/trunk/doc/ant.html).
+Learn more about [JaCoCo Ant tasks](http://www.eclemma.org/jacoco/trunk/doc/ant.html).
 - Cobertura - ensure that an environment variable COBERTURA_HOME points to the Cobertura .jar files location.
 Learn more about [Cobertura with Ant tasks](https://github.com/cobertura/cobertura/wiki/Ant-Task-Reference).

 After you select one of these tools, the following arguments appear: